turingschool/front-end-curriculum/lessons/module-1/css-2.md

 ## :innocent: :cupid: :dizzy: BREAK (8 min) :innocent: :cupid: :dizzy:

 ### Session 4: Gather Questions (10 min)
-During this short session, one person from each Learning Group will write their unanswered questions on the front board.
+During this short session, one person from each Learning Group will write that group's unanswered questions on the front board.

 ### Session 5: Review Questions (20 min)
-We'll review and attempt to answer your questions all together as a group.
+We'll review and attempt to answer all the questions on the board together.

 ## :kissing_closed_eyes: :sparkling_heart: :star2: BREAK (8 min) :kissing_closed_eyes: :sparkling_heart: :star2:

 ### Session 6: Wrapup (5 min)
-And finally we'll wrap it up with a few review questions.
+And finally we'll wrap it up with a few review questions, from the instructor, across each topic.

 ***